 The Secret to Oat Milk Eggnog

-This oat milk eggnog contains no eggs or milk, just oat and nog.
 Replacing the milk in recipes is usually not too hard because oat milk is a pretty good substitute but eggs are a different story.

 Eggs make eggnog smooth and rich.
 To substitute the eggs I’ve used a cashew cream with a small amount of xanthan gum to help bind it.
-These two ingredients work really well together to bring a surprisingly similar texture and mouthfeel to this drink.

 Why This Oat milk Eggnog is Better Than the Original

-- It’s lighter, so you’ll still have room for that heavy Christmas dinner
+- It’s lighter, so you’ll still have room for that heavy Christmas dinner.

-- Lower in fat than the original
+- Lower in fat than the original.

-- It’s 100% plant based vegan
+- It’s 100% plant based vegan.

-- No raw eggs
+- No raw eggs.

-- It’s refreshing and really tasty with dark spiced rum
+- It’s refreshing and really tasty with dark spiced rum.

 Do I Really Have to Use Xanthan Gum?

-How to Nail this Recipe
+Tips to Nail this Oat Milk Eggnog

 - Blend the cashew cream for at least 1-2 minutes so it’s really smooth.
+The better the blender, the smoother your oat milk eggnog will be.

 - Make this recipe in advance because the cashews need at least two hours to soak and the milk needs time to cool.